 If these 30 books were issued in the ordinary way they might cost you as much as a hundred dollars.
-We have decided to issue them so you can get all of them for the price of one ordinary book.
-That sounds inviting, And we mean it, too. doesn't it?
+We have decided to issue them so you can get all of them for the price of one ordi-That sounds inviting, nary book. doesn't it?
+And we mean it, too.
 Here are 30 books containing 2,400 pages of text, all neatly printed on good book paper, 31⁄2x5 inches in size, bound securely in card cover paper.